The most common injuries caused by falling objects on construction sites include:

 If you are injured by a falling object on a construction site, take the following steps to protect your health and legal rights:

-Step 1: Seek Immediate Medical Attention | Go to a doctor right away, even if your injuries don't look too serious.
-Some injuries, like TBIs and internal organ damage, may not show symptoms right away. |
+Go to a doctor right away, even if your injuries don't look too serious.
+Some injuries, like TBIs and internal organ damage, may not show symptoms right away.
+Get immediate medical care - seek prompt medical evaluation and follow-up, both for your health and because medical records are central evidence for workers' compensation and any personal injury claim.

-Step 2: Report the Incident | Notify your employer as soon as possible and ensure an official accident report is filed.
-This is crucial for any potential compensation claims. |
+Notify your employer as soon as possible and ensure an official accident report is filed.
+This is crucial for any potential compensation claims.
+Timely notice is important for New York workers' compensation claims, and documentation will also matter in any later third-party case.

-Step 3: Document Everything | Record details of the incident, including photographs of the scene, medical reports, and any witness accounts.
-These will be helpful in any compensation claim. |
+Record details of the incident, including photographs of the scene, medical reports, and any witness accounts.
+These will be helpful in any compensation claim.

-Step 4: Consult an Expert Attorney | An experienced construction accident attorney can help you explore your options beyond workers' compensation, especially if there was third-party negligence. |
+An experienced construction accident attorney can help you explore your options beyond workers' compensation, especially if there was third-party negligence.

-How A Falling Object Accident Lawyer Can Help You
+How a Falling Object Accident Lawyer Can Help You

 Construction industry data show that certain groups face higher risks than others when it comes to struck-by incidents.
 For instance, workers aged 35-54 account for 42.4% of all fatal injuries, while those over 55 face an even higher fatality rate - 1.6 times higher than their younger colleagues.
 Hispanic workers are particularly vulnerable, with a fatal injury rate 1.2 times higher than non-Hispanic workers.